Using a file explorer app will remove a headache from organizing your files on a smartphone or tab.

 The app supports image file formats including BMP, gif, jpg, and png among others, and audio file formats such as mp3, m4p, Wav, WMA, Ogg, and FLAC.
 There is also support for video file formats including Asf, Avi, Flv, mp4, MPEG and more, as well as document file formats such as doc, pdf, ppt and others.

 X-plore offers something a little different in the shape of a dual-pane, so you can manage two windows simultaneously.
 It has a wide variety of features with support for different kinds of files, network storage, and cloud storage, as well as built-in hex support, root support and more.
 Additional features are available with in-app purchases including SSH File Transfer, music player, WiFi file sharing, and video player with subtitles.

 9. Root Explorer (free)

 Probably the most hyped android file management app.
 On a rooted device, it allows accessing the whole of the file system including files secured for the OS to run.
-A must have app for the advanced users who need to edit or tweak system files.
+A must-have app for the advanced users who need to edit or tweak system files.

-Features includes SQLite database viewer, Text Editor, execute scripts, search, remount, change permissions/owner, handle compressed files & archives, multi-select, share files with other devices, image thumbnails, APK binary XML viewer, “Open With” facility, MD5, create shortcuts and much more.
+Features include SQLite database viewer, Text Editor, execute scripts, search, remount, change permissions/owner, handle compressed files & archives, multi-select, share files with other devices, image thumbnails, APK binary XML viewer, “Open With” facility, MD5, create shortcuts and much more.